cmiyachi/AzureFinalProject/README.md

 **What are the benefits of the early stopping policy?**

-If a run is performing badly it stops and no compute time is wasted
+If a run is performing badly it stops and no compute time is wasted.
+This flow use the Bandit policy which stops a run if it underperforms the best run by a defined value called "Slack".
+The "Bandit policy" was chosen because top performance runs are kept until the end.

 ## AutoML